Having a dog is more than just puppy kisses and cuddles. Dogs can get smelly without the proper grooming routine!

 Never spray water directly into the ear canal.
 Instead, use a cotton ball with canine-safe ear cleaner to remove dirt and debris.

 Place cotton balls in the opening of their ear canals to keep things dry during bathtime.
 Don’t stuff them too far down; you only need to block the entrance.

 Leave Soap on Their Skin

-If your dog keeps biting themselves or scratching after their bath, they may still have soap on their skin.
+If your dog keeps biting or scratching after their bath, it may still have soap on its skin.
 Always rinse your pup thoroughly after every shampoo to remove stubborn suds.

 Lingering soap dries the skin and causes discomfort.
 Some shampoo ingredients may also cause inflammation if you don’t rinse them off at a specific time.

 This is where a detachable nozzle comes in handy.
 It’s easy to miss spots when removing soap with a cup of water or your hands.

 Rinse your dog two times MINIMUM after shampooing.
 Keep rinsing until the water in your tup runs clean and bubble-free.